 Please read Powerful Strategies for Teaching Number Facts to learn about ORIGO’s four-step approach to teaching skills.

-The use-tens strategy highlights that 5 is half of 10, so the product of a fives fact will be half of the product of a related tens fact.
+The use-tens strategy, or the use of multiplication strategies with multiples of 10, highlights that 5 is half of 10, so the product of a fives fact will be half of the product of a related tens fact.
 This strategy enables the students to easily figure out facts beyond the range of the basic facts.

 Introduce this strategy by using cards like the one shown below.
 When the bottom flap is unfolded, the card shows a tens fact.
 When the flap is folded, the card shows a fives fact.
 Show the folded card and ask, What do you see?
 How can you figure out the total number of dots?
 Unfold the flap to reveal the tens fact.
 Encourage students to use the known tens fact to figure out the fives fact.
 The goal is to have students see visually WHY the fives fact is HALF of the related tens fact.
 In other words, 4 x 5 is half of 4 x 10 because half of the number of dots in the array is covered.

 Have students work in pairs.
 Ask each pair to cut out the array picture cards show below.
-(Download yours from our Resource Hub from the link below.)
+(Download yours here.)
 In turn, they choose one of the arrays and write the tens fact and its “turnaround” to match (e.g. 4 x 10 = 40 and 10 x 4 = 40).
 The other student then uses a sheet of paper to cover one-half of the dots.
 They then write the turnaround facts to match the new array (e.g. 4 x 5 = 20 and 5 x 4 = 20).
 Roles are then alternated and the activity repeated.

 Help kids link concrete and symbolic representations of the number facts with an activity or game.

-Each group of students will need (Download yours from our Resource Hub.)
+Each group of students will need (Download yours here.)

 - Times Tussle game board